What happens once you have filed a complaint

-The European Money Markets Institute is responsible for the management and disposition of complaints.
-The European Money Markets Institute will record receipt of the complaint and further record the relevant details of the complainant(s) and the complaint, to the extent they are provided.
+We will record the receipt of the complaint and the relevant details of the complainant(s) and the complaint, to the extent they are provided.

-The European Money Markets Institute will investigate with regard to the complaint, which may include, but not be limited to, a review of appropriate communications, documentation, and data as well as discussions with relevant stakeholders.
+We will investigate the facts subject to the complaint, which may include, but not be limited to, communications, documentation, and data as well as discussions with relevant stakeholders.

-If the complainant(s) find(s) The European Money Markets Institute’s report in response to a complaint unsatisfactory or insufficient, the complainant(s) may lodge an appeal against such response report.
-Appeals must be made with The European Money Markets Institute, within a reasonable period of time and without unnecessary delay following receipt of the report by the complainant(s) and should further be accompanied by additional evidence, documentation and/or data that supports the need for additional review.
+If you find our answer unsatisfactory or insufficient, you may file an appeal against such response.
+Appeals must be us within a reasonable period of time and without unnecessary delay following receipt of the response from us and should further be accompanied by additional evidence, documentation and/or data that supports the need for additional review.

 Complaints received by The European Money Markets Institute will be addressed and managed in accordance with relevant Belgian legislation and regulatory data protection standards.